ucsd-cse11-w22/ucsd-cse11-w22.github.io/index.md

 We do make use of the fact that class is synchronous, and overall participation and engagement is typically be a part of CSE11 grades.
-So you should not, for example, enroll in another class that has a time conflict with CSE11.
+So you should not, for example, enroll in another class that has a time conflict with CSE11, including exams and discussion sections.

-Typically we have policies that make it so attendance isn't strictly required for every class session, so if you have conflicts with a few lectures here and there, don't stress about that.
+Typically we have policies that make it so attendance isn't strictly required for every class session, so if you have conflicts with a few lectures and discussions here and there, don't stress about that.

 **What's the course material like?**